scottdotweb/tools/pert/README.md

 `node pert.mjs <playlist JSON file name or path>`

-If no file name or path is given Pert will default to `playlist.json`.
+If no file name or path is given PERT will default to `playlist.json`.

 The results will be logged in the console.